 We’ve shared the top things to look for in hiking liner socks from material to style, comfort and more.

 Below are the top-rated hiking liner socks in a variety of styles and materials.
 You’re sure to find the perfect pair for you

-These Wigwam Coolmax liner socks come in a three-pack.
+Wigwam Coolmax liner socks come in three sizes – small, medium, large.
 These crew-style socks stay secure on your calf with a low-profile toe seam for comfort.

 The Coolmax socks are made with a proprietary Coolmax fabric, which is a blend of polyester, nylon and spandex.